starapor/starapor.github.io/_posts/2009-10-14-slippers-how-to-click-your-heels.markdown

 status: publish
 title: 'Slippers: How to click your heels'
 wordpress_id: '260'
-categories: Open source projects
+categories: projects
 ---

-In my l<a href="/thoughts/open-source-projects/slippers-introduction/">ast post</a> about <a href="http://slippersrb.com">Slippers</a>, I introduced it's philosophy and the places that you could find it.
+In my [last post]({{ site.baseurl }}{% post_url 2009-10-13-slippers-introduction %}) about [Slippers](https://github.com/starapor/slippers), I introduced it's philosophy and the places that you could find it.
 In this post, I will introduce some of its constructs.

 Rendering template of a string without any holes
 ``` ruby